 • We will improve existing infrastructure.

 In 2014 Orbis entered a partnership with public hospital Yaoundé Central Hospital (YCH) to establish a comprehensive eye-care service programme.
-In the same year, Orbis entered into a private partnership with non-profit organisation The Magrabi Foundation to establish a Paediatric Teaching and Training Centre at the Magrabi International Council of Ophthalmology Cameroon Eye Institute (MICEI).
+In the same year, Orbis entered into a private partnership with non-profit organisation The Magrabi Foundation to establish a Paediatric Teaching and Training Centre at the Magrabi International Council of Ophthalmology Cameroon Eye Institute (MICEI) which opened its doors in March 2017.

 SUCCESS IN CAMEROON

-• Upon invitation from His Excellency the Prime Minister, Orbis conducted a Flying Eye Hospital.
-(FEH) programme in Cameroon in 2013 to kick off a long-term commitment in the country.
-The FEH visited the country for the second time in October 2017.
+• Upon invitation from His Excellency the Prime Minister, Orbis conducted a Flying Eye Hospital (FEH) programme in Cameroon in 2013 to kick off a long-term commitment in the country.
+In October 2017, the FEH visited the country for the third time.

 • The programmes at YCH and MICEI are complementary as children are referred from YCH to MICEI for specialist care.
 Orbis is one of the only NGOs in the country focusing on paediatric eye healthcare and is supporting MICEI’s goal to be a Francophone sub-specialty eye health training centre for all sub-specialities including paediatrics.
 Since 2014 Orbis has implemented several initiatives that have strengthened YCH and MICEI’s capacity to deliver high-quality eye care services including: